4-H Policies (V.I.P.)

-The following information was prepared by the State 4-H Program Leader to inform you about the liability insurance coverage provided by Penn State Extension for 4-H volunteers and members.
+The following information was prepared by the State 4-H Office to inform you about the liability insurance coverage provided by Penn State Extension for 4-H volunteers and members.

 Volunteers must obtain written permission from parents before transporting 4-H members or other youth in personal or commercial vehicles to any activity or event, including club field trips and activities and county, regional, or state activities.
 In addition, written parental permission is required for all volunteers anytime they are transporting youth including to and from regular club or group meetings and activities.